We earn commissions from brands listed on this site, which influences how listings are presented.

 A solid budget can form the foundation of financial success.
 Start by identifying your non-negotiable expenses, then determine how much you can allocate toward your goals.

 Track your spending through an app or other tracking method to ensure accountability.
 Without tracking, a budget is just a number on paper.
 Consider which regular expenses you can put on your credit card to maximize rewards without overextending yourself.
+If you're new to the concept, our guide explains what credit card rewards are in detail.

 Pro tip: Remember to include room for reasonable discretionary spending in your plan.